F0lak/dm_open_ref/ref/list/proc/Insert.md

 +   The index following the inserted items.
 <!-- -->
 **Args:**
-+   Index+ The index where the new item will be inserted.
++   Index: The index where the new item will be inserted.
 Any value already at that index will be pushed forward.
-+   Item1+ A value or list of values to insert.
++   Item1: A value or list of values to insert.
-+   Item2\...+ (optional) Additional items to insert, immediately after the previous item(s).
++   Item2\...: (optional) Additional items to insert, immediately after the previous item(s).